IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

   - Open another tab
   - Read all cookies not marked as HTTP ONLY

-It's pretty much game over for you application, the hacker can do as he wishes how he wishes.
-The best thing to do in such situation is to escape the text before appending to the DOM, or even better you can use JavaScript's built in `innerText` if you want append what's typed as text if the content is not supposed to be processed as markup.
+It's pretty much game over for your application, the hacker can do as he wishes how he wishes.
+The best thing to do in such situation is to escape the text before appending to the DOM, or even better you can use JavaScript's built in `innerText` if you want to append what's typed as text if the content is not supposed to be processed as markup.

 ## Using deprecated libraries/frameworks with widely know vulnerabilities

-Using deprecated libraries with with widely known vulnerabilities it's almost like asking to be hacked(seriously don't use jquery 1), hoping that hackers will not find out that your website's library or framework has known vulnerabilities is not a good strategy.
-Making a habit of inspecting the libraries' versions, if you're using github you can turn on notifications for vulnerabilities in libraries with [dependabot](https://github.com/marketplace/dependabot-preview) or you can use [snyk](https://snyk.io/) which has a web and cli app that checks vulnerabilities in all dependencies in project's your `package.json`
+Using deprecated libraries with widely known vulnerabilities it's almost like asking to be hacked(seriously don't use jQuery 1), hoping that hackers will not find out that your website's library or framework has known vulnerabilities is not a good strategy.
+Making a habit of inspecting the libraries' versions, if you're using github you can turn on notifications for vulnerabilities in libraries with [dependabot](https://github.com/marketplace/dependabot-preview) or you can use [snyk](https://snyk.io/) which has a web and CLI app that checks vulnerabilities in all dependencies in project's your `package.json`

 ## Not inspecting frameworks or libraries before deploying to production or using it

-Sometimes the libraries might not be deprecated or have known vulnerabilities but, it always better to be safe than sorry, when house builders look for tools to aid them in their work they don't choose the latest "fanciest" tools that only a handful of craftsman use, they always in search for tools that stood the test of time, and that's what I think developers should do, use tools that many developers have tried and did not find any tricky or mal-intentioned code, I also think that from time to time you should check what code is in your library.
+Sometimes the libraries might not be deprecated or have known vulnerabilities but, it is always better to be safe than sorry, when house builders look for tools to aid them in their work they don't choose the latest "fanciest" tools that only a handful of craftsman use, they always in search for tools that stood the test of time, and that's what I think developers should do, use tools that many developers have tried and did not find any tricky or malicious code, I also think that from time to time you should check what code is in your library.

 ## Sending sensitive data using GET requests